-Other health-related indicators

-3.3.3 Malaria incidence per 1,000 population

-Source: SDG Global Database, 2017.

-This indicator was not included in the analysis because malaria is a geographically confined disease, and because the available global estimates of malaria incidence cover the entire population, and are not available for children only - even though children account for an exceptionally high proportion of those affected.
-3.7.2 Adolescent birth rate (births per 1,000 girls 15-19) Source; United Nations Population Division, 2017.
+3.8.1 Population coverage of essential health services Source: World Health Organization (WHO)

+The index of health service coverage is computed as the geometric means of 14 tracer indicators, organized by four broad categories of service coverage: 1) Reproductive, maternal, newborn and child health: including family planning coverage, pregnancy and delivery care, child vaccination with DTP3, child care-seeking for pneumonia symptoms; 2) Infectious disease: indicators related to TB, HIV/AIDS, malaria, also households using improved sanitation facilities; 3) Non-communicable diseases: indicators related to hypertension, diabetes and tobacco, 4) Service capacity and access: indicators related to hospital access, health workforce and health security.

+Projections are based on data from 2000-2017.
+The country is categorized as having no data if there is none since 2000.
+For this analysis, the threshold for meeting the 'universal coverage' target is 95 per cent.

+Immunization

-It is difficult to determine a desirable and appropriate threshold of the adolescent birth rate because some adolescents (those 18 years and older) are adults.
-3.8.1 Population coverage of essential health services This new indicator is a composite of many tracer indicators, including family planning coverage, antenatal care visits, vaccination, non-use of tobacco, improved water sources, adequate sanitation, and other locally relevant coverage indicators - as well as tracer indicators of care such as skilled birth attendant, antiretroviral therapy, treatment of tuberculosis, hypertension, diabetes and pneumonia in children, and other locally relevant indicators.
-Immunization 3.b.1 Proportion of the target population covered by all vaccines included in their national programme - MCV1 3.b.1 Proportion of the target population covered by all vaccines included in their national programme - DTP3 Source for both immunization indicators: WHO and UNICEF estimates of national immunization coverage, 2016 revision.
+- 3.b.1 Proportion of the target population covered by all vaccines included in their national programme MCV1 - 3.b.1 Proportion of the target population covered by all vaccines included in their national programme DTP3

+Source for both immunization indicators: WHO and UNICEF estimates of national

+Source for both immunization indicators: WHO and UNICEF estimates of national immunization coverage, 2016 revision.

 In the absence of an adopted SDG indicator, this report uses DTP3 and MCV1 coverage to gauge progress in immunizing children.
 DTP3 coverage is traditionally used to measure the performance of immunization programmes, and DTP is one of the few universal vaccines present in all countries.
 The first dose of measles containing vaccine (MCV1) is likewise used in all countries.
 Usually, DTP3 is recommended early in the first year of life, while MCV1 is given towards the end of the first year of life.
 The two vaccines together offer a better assessment of the performance of immunization programmes.

 Projections are based on the average annual rate of change in estimated national immunization coverage between 2010 and 2016 for DTP3 and MCV1.
-The threshold for meeting the target is 95 per cent coverage. ■ Every child learns Learning outcomes 4.1.1.c.i Proportion of children at the end of lower secondary achieving at least a minimum proficiency level in reading 4.1.1.c.ii Proportion of children at the end of lower secondary achieving at least a minimum proficiency level in mathematics Source: 4.1.1.c.i - PISA, World Bank EdStats, 2017; 4.1.1.c.ii: PISA and International Association for the Evaluation of Educational Achievement (IEA) Trends in International Mathematics and Science Study (TIMMS) data extracted from World Bank EdStats, 2017; Projections are made based on data reported during 2010-2016, using a linear extrapolation.
-The target is considered met at or above 95 per cent.
-Early learning 4.2.1 Proportion of children 36-59 months who are developmentally on track in health, learning and psychosocial well-being Source: UNICEF global databases, 2017, based on DHS, MICS and other nationally representative household surveys.
-A proxy indicator is used for SDG reporting on indicator 4.2.1 because methodological work to develop a new measure of early childhood development (ECD) that is fully aligned with the SDG indicator formulation is still ongoing.
-'Universal ECD' is defined as 100 per cent prevalence.
+The threshold for meeting the target is 95 per cent coverage.

+Every child learns

+Learning outcomes

+4.1.1.c.i Proportion of young people at the end of lower secondary achieving at least a minimum proficiency level in reading

+Source: Programme for International Student Assessment (PISA), Programme for International Student Assessment for Development (PISA-D) and National Learning Assessment.
+Data were extracted from UNESCO Institute for Statistics (UIS), 2020...

+4.1.1.c.ii Proportion of young people at the end of lower secondary achieving at least a minimum proficiency level in mathematics

+Source: Programme for International Student Assessment (PISA), Programme for International Student Assessment for Development (PISA-D), Trends in International Mathematics and Science Study (TIMMS) and National Learning Assessment.
+Data were extracted from UNESCO Institute for Statistics (UIS), 2020.

+Projections for 4.1.1.c are made based on data reported during 2010-2018, using a logistic regression using all available data points.
+The target is considered met at or above 90 per cent.

+Early learning

+42.1 Proportion of children 36-59 months who are developmentally ontrack in health, learning and psychosocial well-being

+Source: UNICEF global databases, 2020, based on DHS, MICS and other nationally representative household surveys.

-Countries marked as having no data represent those for which comparable data are not available in the UNICEF global databases, for varying reasons.
-Country profile footnotes - Data are available from two points in time but are not directly comparable. - j Data refer to the oldest child among those aged 36-59 months in the household - k Data refer to the youngest child among those aged 36-59 months in the household.
-4.2.2 Participation rate in organized learning one year before the official primary entry age Source: UNESCO Institute for Statistics (UIS), 2017.
+- i Data are available from two points in time but are not directly comparable. - j Data refer to the oldest child among those aged 36-59 months in the household - k Data refer to the youngest child among those aged 36-59 months in the household.